Alert 1 Headline: Alert 1 Short Description goes here... Donec ullamcorper nulla non metus auctor fringilla.03/05/2026

 If you have large items such as furniture or appliances, please call Orange City Sanitation at 712-737-2645 and coordinate arrangements with them directly.
 It is illegal to drop off anything outside of their business hours and/or without checking in with the office first.

-Please leave your trash container(s) with your address when you move.
+Please leave your container(s) with your address when you move.

 Recycling Services